Outdoor Recreation

 Most sno-parks are geared for snowmobilers and very few exist for general snow play / sledding.
 Here are a few sno-parks that also support snow play / sledding in Southeast Washington and Northeast Oregon.
 Sno-park permits are required in both states.

-Note: both the Bluewood Ski Resort and Spout Springs Ski Resort do not offer general snow play areas.
+Note: the Bluewood Ski Resort does not offer general snow play areas.

 The annual Sportsmen Show is a three-day outdoor sports expo held in January at the TRAC in Pasco.
 The show features a variety of demonstrations, vendors, a 3-d archery shoot, and a fishing pond.